Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Simulation Results

+and the user's transmit scaler is set to the maximum allowed power $w'=\sqrt{P'_{\rm max}}$ for all the CSI acquisition schemes to ensure a high SNR.
+For the MMSE/LMMSE algorithms, after the channel estimation procedure, the beamforming step is fulfilled by alternately updating the BS beamformer $\bm w$ and the RIS phase-shift matrix $\bm\Theta = {\rm diag}({\bm \theta})$ according to~\eqref{eqn:iter_beamforming}.
+The initial values ${\bm w}^{(0)}$ and ${\bm\theta}^{(0)}$ are generated randomly, and are subject to their corresponding power constraint and unit-modulus constraint, respectively.
+In our simulations, the iteration is performed for at most $T=10$ times.

-We compare our proposed \ac{IRF} channel estimation and beamforming method with classical LS-CE algorithm and other idealized settings in Fig.~\ref{fig:rate}.
-In the simulation of our IRF method, the VM-EM phase estimation algorithm is utilized with the assumption that the phases of the BS-RIS \ac{LOS} path are known.
-The black dashed line ``Oracle'' assumes perfectly-known CSI, thus perfect iterative beamforming can be performed.
-In the LS-CE method, we first utilize \eqref{eqn:LS-CE} to obtain estimates for the cascaded channel \cite{kundu2021channel,wei2021channel}, and then perform iterative RIS beamforming based on the estimated channel.
+The proposed \ac{IRF} channel estimation and beamforming method are compared with the conventional MMSE-$\bm f$, LMMSE-$\bm H$, and other idealized settings in Fig.~\ref{fig:rate}.
+In the simulation of the IRF method, the vM-EM phase estimation algorithm is utilized with the assumption that the phases of the BS-RIS \ac{LOS} path are known.
+The ``Oracle'' (black dashed line) assumes perfectly-known CSI with iterative beamforming~\eqref{eqn:iter_beamforming}.
+In the LMMSE-$\bm H$ method (pink dashed line), we first utilize~\eqref{eqn:LMMSE} to obtain estimates for the cascaded channel~\cite{kundu2021channel,wei2021channel}, and then perform iterative RIS beamforming~\eqref{eqn:iter_beamforming} based on the estimated channel.
+The MMSE-$\bm f$ method (blue line) is calculated by~\eqref{eqn:MMSE-f-estimator} before applying the beamforming algorithm~\eqref{eqn:iter_beamforming}.
+The matched filter (MF) scheme (cyan line) is obtained by assuming $\sigma_z^2\to\infty$ in~\eqref{eqn:LMMSE}.
 In addition, we also consider the randomly-phased RIS scheme as a benchmark.

+Fig.~\ref{fig:rate} shows the performance curve of the ergodic spectral efficiency $C_{\rm PSI}$ against the BS transmitted power.
+The ergodic spectral efficiency is defined as

+which is normalized by the pilot overhead, and the subscript ${\rm PSI}$ represents perfect side information~\cite{lapidoth2002fading}.
+The achievable user SNR is defined as

-Fig.~\ref{fig:rate} shows the performance curve of the achievable spectral efficiency against the BS transmitted power.
-From this figure, we can conclude that the proposed IRF method with VM-EM phase estimation is nearly optimal, under extremely low pilot overhead.
+From Fig.~\ref{fig:rate}, we can conclude that the proposed IRF method with vM-EM phase estimation is nearly optimal even with extremely low pilot overhead.
 The proposed IRF method is even close to the oracle scheme, and achieves satisfactory performance throughout a wide range of the BS transmitted power.